SHASHWAT13244/COMPUTER-VISION-BASED-CHILD-SAFETY-MONITORING-SYSTEM/README.md

 | GPU       | NVIDIA GTX 1060 or better   |
 | Storage   | 10 GB                       |
 | Camera    | HD Webcam                   |

-A GPU is optional but can significantly improve real-time performance.

 ---